agateau/yokadi/README.markdown

     Executing: t_urgency 3 10
     yokadi>

 But sometimes tasks are not consecutive and you would like to use wonderful t_list options to select your tasks.
-Here's the trick: each time you display tasks with t_list, yokadi store the id list in the magic keywod __ that you can give to t_apply like this:
+Here's the trick: each time you display tasks with t_list, Yokadi stores the id list in the magic keyword __ that you can give to t_apply like this:

     yokadi> t_list @keyword myProject
     (...)
     yokadi> t_apply __ t_urgency 35

-Oh, by the way, some yokadi dev use the followings alias which is quite self explicit :
+Oh, by the way, some Yokadi dev use the following alias which is quite self
+explicit:

     yokadi> a_list
     procrastinate => t_apply __ t_due +1d